Finances

 Whether you make a few thousand or a few million dollars a year, you should organize your finances.
 That way, you know how much money you have on hand.
-Keep reading to learn how to organize your finances.
+Keep reading to learn how to manage your finances.

 1. Know Your Income